javier-cramirez/javier-cramirez/README.md

  Recently, I've been exploring reinforcement learning and its applications in reasoning LMs.

- I also am trying to *get* into audio engineering --- currently a mixing n00b
+ I also am trying to *get* into sound --- currently a mixing n00b

 **Bonus points if you can guess the singer in my profile pic!
 Always willing to help people do good...**
 <!--